predrim/Pokemon-Sea-Breeze/README.md

 # Pokemon-Sea-Breeze
-Pokémon Fan Game made with JavaScript and HTML
+Pokémon Fan Game made with JavaScript, HTML and CSS

 To run the game, you need a local server, like Live Server (VSCode extension) or Node Serve.